 During the process of choosing the right investor for your property, it is imperative to understand what type of investor he or she is.
-Is the investor a “fix and flip” kind?
-A “buy and hold”?
-Are they planning on being the end buyer at all thus garnering them the label of “wholesaler”?
-You may think this doesn’t matter but as we will see, it is extremely important to understand what type of investor you are entering a contract with and what it means for you and your property.
+Is the investor a ‘fix and flip’ kind?
+A ‘buy and hold’ kind?
+Are they planning on being the ‘end buyer’ at all thus garnering them the label of ‘wholesaler’ kind?
+You may think this doesn’t matter, but as we will see, it is extremely important to understand what type of investor you are entering a contract with and what it means for you and your property.

 He or she purchases a property that has equity at about a maximum of 70% market value, remodels it, or fixes it up in a relatively short amount of time (usually around 4-8 weeks), and then sells it on the open market.
 For the investor there’s a lot of time and money tied up in a deal like this but also an opportunity to turn a nice sized profit this way.
-This type of investor may require an “option period” during the contract to bring out an inspector and get repair bids but a seasoned investor should have an excellent idea of what things cost and be able to quickly calculate fix-up costs with a thorough walk-through.
+This type of investor may require an ‘option period’, ‘due diligence period’, or ‘inspection period’ during the contract to bring out an inspector and get repair bids, but a seasoned investor should have an excellent idea of what things cost and be able to quickly calculate fix-up costs with a thorough walk-through.
 They may or may not submit a cash offer.
 Many investors work with a line-of-credit through a local bank that works just as well as cash.
 This conserves their capital which, in many cases, the investor may use for fix-up costs.
-It could normally take anywhere from 14-30 days to close with this type of bank line-of-credit.
-Whereas a cash buyer may be able to close somewhat faster, however it is important to realize that just because someone is offering a cash purchase does not mean you can close tomorrow.
-The title company still will need time to review the deed, check for outstanding liens, and draw up necessary documentation.
+It could normally take anywhere from 14-30 days to close with this type of ‘bank line-of-credit’.
+Whereas a ‘cash buyer’ may be able to close somewhat faster, however it is important to realize that just because someone is offering a cash purchase does not mean you can close tomorrow.
+The title company still will need time to perform the title search, get tax and lien payoffs, and draw up necessary documentation for closing.

 Selling to an investor should be a positive and relatively simple process.
 After all selling your house to an investor at a discount should be full of benefits to you and your situation.
 Do your home work!
 Find out what type of investor you are dealing with.
 Ask questions and don’t accept vague answers.
 There are many honest, professional investors out there.
 Don’t settle until you find the one that’s right for your unique real estate situation.